Crimson Cowl: Equipment

 Hammer's main equipment is her prehensile Crimson Cowl cloak.
 Her equipment's many billows seem capable of elongating, strangling and grappling, and pummeling as well as even forming sharp edges with its corners.
 Her Crimson Cowl cloak also contains devices enabling her to levitate and to teleport herself and her teammates away from the scene, with a brilliant, debilitating flash of light just prior to the effect.

 Justine later utilized her own Iron Monger armor via a special broach.

 Other versions

 Ultimate Marvel

-The Ultimate Marvel version of Justine Hammer is a tech-based enhanced individual and the daughter of Justin Hammer Jr. In Ultimate Comics: Armor Wars, she suffered from a sickness from her enhancements as she assists Iron Man before it's revealed she actually working for Howard Stark Sr. which culminated in a technological disruption device that killed her.
+The Ultimate Marvel version of Justine Hammer is a tech-based enhanced individual and the daughter of Justin Hammer Jr. In Ultimate Comics: Armor Wars, she suffered from a sickness from her enhancements as she assists Iron Man.
+It is revealed that Hammer had been working for Howard Stark Sr. which culminated in a technological disruption device that killed her.

 Ultimate Universe

-During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
-Justine Hammer served as the CEO of Hammer Weapons.
-She met with the other business community members at Roxxon HQ and Emma Frost to discuss the Ultimates.
-Hammer and those present were later killed by Frost due to them conspiring to take Emmanuel da Costa's position where Oubliette Midas was spared due to her potential.
+An alternate universe version of Justine Hammer appears in The Ultimates.
+This version is the CEO of Hammer Weapons.
+Hammer and her business partners are later killed by Emma Frost.